emedware/vue-golden-layout/README.md

 Therefore:
 - Changing this value to higher will not postpone the event fireing, it will just allow more time for the popup to load before raising an exception
 - This can be useful to increase in applications where the main page has some long loading process before displaying the golden-layout
+#### `inter-window`
+This [optional] is an object that will be shared among all the windows (the main one and the poped-out ones).
+The initial value will be set by the main window and ignored by the poped-out windows, though any change by any window will be propagated to all the others.